Alfred d'Orsay

 Alfred Guillaume Gabriel Grimod d'Orsay, comte d'Orsay (4 September 1801 – 4 August 1852) was a French amateur artist, dandy, and man of fashion in the early- to mid-19th century.

 Biography

+Early life and family

 He was born in Paris, the second son of Albert Gaspard Grimaud, Comte d'Orsay, a Bonapartist general.
 His mother was Baroness Eleonore von Franquemont, an illegitimate daughter of the Duke of Württemberg and the Italian adventuress Anne Franchi.
 His elder brother died in infancy.